SangliTeng/DynamicStateEstimation/README.md

 ### Baseline InEKF Estimators

-Finally, we implement the state-of-the-art Invariant EKF for the Cassie robot for provide a baseline comparison for the performance of our estimators.
+Finally, we implement the state-of-the-art Invariant EKF for the Cassie robot[[2]]([[2104.04238\] Legged Robot State Estimation in Slippery Environments Using Invariant Extended Kalman Filter with Velocity Update (arxiv.org)](https://arxiv.org/abs/2104.04238)) for provide a baseline comparison for the performance of our estimators under **InEKF_IMU_Kin.m**.

 ## Getting Started